DolbyIO/awesome-audio/README.md

 Speech synthesis solutions...

 - [Aflorithmic API.audio](https://www.api.audio/) - Simple APIs to transform text to speech, add sound design and make it sound beautiful at scale.
+- [Amazon Polly](https://aws.amazon.com/polly/) -  Turn text into lifelike speech using deep learning
+- [Google Cloud Text to Speech](https://cloud.google.com/text-to-speech) - Convert text into natural-sounding speech using an API powered by the best of Google’s AI technologies.
+- [Azure Text to Speech](https://azure.microsoft.com/en-us/services/cognitive-services/text-to-speech/) - A Speech service feature that converts text to lifelike speech
+- [IBM Watson Text to Speech](https://www.ibm.com/cloud/watson-text-to-speech) - Convert text into natural-sounding speech in a variety of languages and voices

 ## How-To Visualize Audio